mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ### api/v2/wc

+Returns word frequency counts of the 5000 most commwords in all sentences returned by querying Solr using the `q` and `fq` parameters, with stopwords removed.
+Words are stemmed before being counted.
+For each word, the call returns the stem and the full term most used with the given stem (for example, in the below example, 'romnei' is the stem that appeared 7969 times and 'romney' is the word that was most commonly stemmed into 'romnei').

 #### Query Parameters

 | Parameter | Default | Notes
 | --------- | ------- | ----------------------------------------------------------------
 | `q`       | n/a     | `q` ("query") parameter which is passed directly to Solr
 | `fq`      | `null`  | `fq` ("filter query") parameter which is passed directly to Solr

-Returns word frequency counts for all sentences returned by querying Solr using the `q` and `fq` parameters.

 See above /api/v2/stories/list for Solr query syntax.